Massive Phosphate Runoff & Warming Ocean Temps Suck The Oxygen Out of the Seas

 Since then, the number of dead zones in the world's oceans and seas has increased dramatically, endangering fish stocks and the people who depend on them for food and livelihoods, the United Nations Environment Program (UNEP) warned Thursday.
 The latest study finds at least 435 dead zones across the world, up dramatically from previous years.

-In 2011 new dead zones in Finland's Archipelago Sea, the Fosu Lagoon in Ghana, the Mersey Estuary in the United Kingdom and Uruguay's Montevideo Bay.
+In 2011 new dead zones were recorded in Finland's Archipelago Sea, the Fosu Lagoon in Ghana, the Mersey Estuary in the United Kingdom and Uruguay's Montevideo Bay.
 Others have been appearing off South America, China, Japan, south-east Australia and New Zealand.

 GLOBAL DEAD ZONES

 STUDY IDENTIFIES DE-OXYGENATED LEVELS AT 20% - 30% OVER PAST 50 YEARS [Dec 2015]: Warmer water holds less oxygen, which accounts for an accelerating rate of oxygen depletion into new zones in the open ocean.FIRST DEAD ZONES DISCOVERED IN OPEN OCEAN [June 2015]: Large dead zone or dead pool whirlpools are now evident in satellite analyses of the Atlantic Ocean off of West Africa.
 Unlike coastal dead zones, such as the one in the Gulf of Mexico, this dead zone moves with ocean currents.
 When it engulfs a fishery, the fish die.